iterative/dvc.org/content/docs/command-reference/exp/run.md

 Experiments are custom
 [Git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
 (found in `.git/refs/exps`) with a single commit based on `HEAD` (not checked out by DVC).
-Note that these commits are not pushed to the Git remote by default (see `dvc exp push`).
+Note that these commits are not pushed to Git remotes by default (see `dvc exp push`).

 </details>